sidmulajkar/sidsblog/sidmulajkar/content/posts/message-queues.md

 --------------------------------------------------------------------------

-Using a message queue is **highly recommended when you need to process a high-volume of asynchronous messages.**
+Using a message queue is **highly recommended when we need to process a high-volume of asynchronous messages.**

-A message queue is perfect to use when you want a high performance, highly concurrent and scalable system that can process thousands of messages per second concurrently across many servers/processes.
+A message queue is perfect to use when we want a high performance, highly concurrent and scalable system that can process thousands of messages per second concurrently across many servers/processes.

 --------------------------------------------------------------------------